REACH

 Design: The REACH program was designed for Rotarians to mentor high school students and assist in college planning, preparation, application process, defining career, school selections, and raising social awareness.
 Although the students are selected by the school administration, it is an eligible program for motivated students regardless of skill level or economic status.

-Goal: Through mentoring, the Rotarian will help to teach and empower these junior and senior high school students to set their sites on higher education.
+Goal: Through mentoring, the Rotarian will help to teach and empower these junior and senior high school students to set their sights on higher education.

 Need: College preparation and application can be an overwhelming process for a high school student.
 The REACH program provides an adult mentor so that these students receive an extra helpful guide through this endeavor as well as someone to hold them accountable for furthering their education and helping them to navigate in the right direction.

 Slogan: "Own it."
-This helps to encourage students to accept responsibility and set their sites higher and not settle for anything less than reaching their full potential.
+This helps to encourage students to accept responsibility and set their sights higher, not settling for anything less than reaching their full potential.

 Commitment: REACH sessions take place once a month over the lunch hour during the academic school year at Bishop Ward High School or Donnelly College space.
-This is 9 times during the school year.
-All scheduled REACH meetings are on the Calendar, which can be found by selecting "Get Involved" menu at the top of this page, and clicking on the option "Events".
+This is nine times during the school year.

 Topics: REACH sessions allow a more in depth look into the college process for students.
 Some of the topics covered throughout the school year will include: